E-Angadi/AngadiWeb/README.md

       appId: "1:111111111111:web:111111111111111111",
     };
    ```
 7. Create a Razorpay account and generate the `key_id` and `key_secret` in test mode.
 Follow the guide [here](https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/api-keys/).
-Paste this `key_id` in `src/config/configs.js` and both the keys in `functions/index.js` in the variable `rz_key`
+Paste this `key_id` in `src/config/configs.js` and both the keys in `functions/config.js`

+8. Create a Algolia cooount and create a index with name `products`(Case Sensitive).
+Generate the [API keys](https://www.algolia.com/doc/guides/security/api-keys/).
+Copy the app_id and search only key and paste it in the `src/config/configs.js` file.
+Copy the app id and admin key and paste them in the `functions/config.js`.
+Go through the steps in algolia, setup your search parameters as `title`, `description` such that, user can search over these two values only.
+You can adjust other search terms even after adding the products.
+Now your products data will be in sync with algolia data.

-8. Complete the remaining changes with `src/config/configs.js` file like colors, title, description, etc.
+9. Complete the remaining changes with `src/config/configs.js` file like colors, title, description, etc.

-9. Replace the `public/imgs/logo.png` with your logo and if possible `public/favicon.ico` with your favicon
+10. Replace the `public/imgs/logo.png` with your logo and if possible `public/favicon.ico` with your favicon

-10. Move to the terminal / powershell, run the command below.
+11. Move to the terminal / powershell, run the command below.
 Allow the firebase CLI to access your project
     ```sh
     firebase login
     ```
-11. Initialize firebase, select the options
+12. Initialize firebase, select the options
     - Use existing project
     - Select your project (Which you created in step 3)
-    - Select firebase functions and hosting
+    - Select firestore, functions and hosting
+    - Don't override any files
     - Use JavaScript as language in functions and use Eslint
-    - Don't override any files
     - Install firebase functions dependencies
     - Yes for Single Page Application (SPA)
     - Use `build` as public dist
     ```sh
     firebase init
     ```
-12. Create your Admin Account
+13. Create your Admin Account

     - Open the Authentication tab in your firebase console and click on the Add user button.
 Enter your admin email and password and hit on Add user button.
     - You can witness a user added in the list, copy the User UID of the account you just created from the list.